Hand of White person walking fingers up stack of books set up like stairs

 Step #3: Gather your materials

 College admission teams ask for a lot of information because they have to get a good sense of who you are to make sure you’re right for their school (and vice versa).
-So gather your application materials diligently—and early.
+So gather your college application materials diligently—and early.
 Request copies of your transcripts and in-progress grades as soon as you can in the process.
 Set up your SAT, ACT, or other major test scores to be sent to your colleges of interest for when you’re ready to submit your applications.
 Ask for letters of recommendation from influential people who know your academic and personal accomplishments well and can speak highly of you—and give them plenty of time to write them!

 Related: Do I Need to Submit Supplemental Materials With My College Applications?